 It is the responsibility of the cardholder to ensure that department funds are available for each transaction processed on their Procurement Card before the purchase is made.

-Note: Contracts or written agreements need to be reviewed by a representative of the college – please contact Purchasing (x-2305) for further information.
+Note: Contracts or written agreements need to be reviewed by a representative of the College – please contact Purchasing (ext.
+2305) for further information.

-Card sharing is expressly prohibited and may result in revocation of card privileges.
-Accidental personal use of the card should be reported immediately to the P-card Administrator who will apprise you of steps to rectify the error.
+Card-sharing is expressly prohibited and may result in revocation of card privileges.
+Accidental personal use of the card should be reported immediately to the P-Card Administrator who will advise you of steps to rectify the error.
 Suspected fraud or misuse of the card must be reported immediately to the Administrator as well as to your supervisor as soon as the situation is discovered.